DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

 ### Q5: How does the sale comparison approach to real estate valuation works and what types of properties is it typically used for>
-- The sale comparison or direct comparions or market comparison approach real estate valuation
+- The sale comparison or direct comparisons or market comparison approach real estate valuation
   - Works by comparing the subject property to recently sold properties that are similar in location, size condition and other key factors
-  - Typically used for residential peroperties that are not valued based upon their income propducing potential
+  - Typically used for residential properties that are not valued based upon their income producing potential
-- One of the callenges of this approach is:
+- One of the challenges of this approach is:
   - Limiting the number of adjustments to the sales evidence to the property being valued to allow for elements that aren't completely comparable to date of valuation will always be different to the date of sale

 ### Q6 What are some of the key factors that affect the value of a property, regardless of the valuation approach used?
-- key factors that affect the value of a proeprty include:
+- key factors that affect the value of a property include:
   - location
   - size
   - condition